microsoft/msrflute/README.md

 ## Documentation

+Online documentation is available at https://microsoft.github.io/msrflute/

-The documentation is inside the `doc/sphinx` folder.
+Locally, the documentation is inside the `doc/sphinx` folder.
 To build the docs on Linux:

 ```
 $ pip install sphinx